-- Reset connect charge protection. - Increase the limit that has been reached.
+- Reset the toll protection.

-limit
+- Increase the limit.

-Completely deactivate the lock that has been triggered (set limit to '0').
+- Deactivate the lock completely (set limit to '0').

-If a time or connect charge limit has been reached, you will be notified in LANmonitor.
-To reset the connect charge protection, select Reset Charge and Time Limits in the context menu (right mouse click).
-You can configure the connect charge settings in LANconfig under Management > Costs (you will only be able to access this configuration if 'Complete configuration display' is selected under Extras > Options...).
+LANmonitor shows you when a charge or time limit has been reached.
+To reset the toll protection, activate the context menu (right-mouse click) Reset charge and time limits.
+The charge settings are defined in LANconfig under Management Costs (these settings are only available if the 'Complete configuration display' is activated under Tools Options).